Working In Sweatpants May Be Over As Companies Contemplate The Great Office Return

 "The pandemic has really had us rethink what it means to get work done, and how we get the work done," Iyer says.

-Top of mind for Iyer as she contemplates how to bring people back is WRI's mission: To move human society to live in ways that protect the environment.
+Top of mind for Iyer as she contemplates how to bring people back is the institute's mission: to move human society to live in ways that protect the environment.
 A smaller office would save energy, but so would just having fewer people in the office, Iyer says.

 "You just look back into how humanity has lived life, and you have pen pals," Iyer says.
 "Who would have thought pen pals would have great human connections?
 But they did."

-To get an idea of what a permanent hybrid setup might look like, walk into the offices of Creative Theory, a marketing and consulting agency in Washington, D.C.'s Union Market district.
-The company helps big brands like Google, Netflix and Under Armour shape their cultural messaging.
+To get an idea of what a permanent hybrid setup might look like, walk into the offices of Creative Theory, a marketing and consulting agency in Washington's Union Market District.
+The company helps big brands such as Google, Netflix and Under Armour shape their cultural messaging.

-"What's been really exciting is to see folks coming back into the office and wanting to be around other people," says CEO Tamon George.
+"What's been really exciting is to see folks coming back into the office and wanting to be around other people," CEO Tamon George says.

 On a recent afternoon, about a third of Creative Theory's 20 or so employees were in the open-plan office.
 In the front part of the office is a shop they run, selling items created by local Black artisans.